Xilinx-CNS/onload/README.md

 ## Compatible Linux kernels and distributions

-This source tree is compatible with the following Linux kernels and
+This source tree is expected to be compatible with the following Linux kernels and distributions:
-distributions:

-* Debian 12
+* Debian 12+
-* Ubuntu LTS 22.04, 24.04
+* Ubuntu LTS 22.04+
-* Red Hat Enterprise Linux 8.6 - 8.10
-* Red Hat Enterprise Linux 9.0 - 9.4
+* EL 8.6+, 9.0+, 10.0+
-* kernel.org Linux kernels 5.11 - 6.9
+* kernel.org Linux kernels 5.11 - 6.14

+This list differs from the list of supported operating systems in [released versions](#support) of OpenOnload from the AMD Solarflare software download page.

 ## Onload with AMD Solarflare NICs